-how to toggle the state of a light or switch for Alexa
+how to toggle the state of a light or switch for Alexa in Home Assistant

 The touch light switch on the wall lies in wait for someone to press it.
 When it’s on a press turns it off and when it’s off it turns on.
 That’s toggling a switch.
 Nothing clever there but if I am a push button on a remote control, what what message do I send to the light?

 Often you’ll find that a remote control button press can only treated as an ‘on’ or an ‘off’.
 Amazon’s Alexa allows you to make routines that will turn lights on or off.
-What it can’t do as yet is to tell the light to do the opposite of what it was last doing.
+What it can’t do (as of 2020) is to tell the light to do the opposite of what it was last doing.
 This is a ridiculous weakness – the way to work round this in Home Assistant is to create a script that toggles the light.
 You then ‘expose’ that switch to Alexa.
 In other words, you make the script public so that Alexa can make it run and toggle the light.
 It’s totally mad, I know.See Automated Home Party – toggle lights and switches

 Use the emulated Hue component and create a light that toggles